AadSah/ConverSeg/dataengine/README.md

-# DataEngine
+# Conversational Data Engine

-DataEngine generates conversational segmentation supervision from raw images, then exports it into the formats expected by `train.py` and `eval.py`.
+The Conversational Data Engine generates conversational segmentation supervision from raw images, then exports it into the formats expected by `train.py` and `eval.py`.

 ## Directory Structure